JTC Running BOARD OF DIRECTORS MEETING MINUTES

-President Douglas Tillett called the meeting to order at 6:33 p.m.
-Directors present for the meeting were Doug Alred, Jane Alred, Nicole Andress, Christy Astorga, Bonnie Brooks, James Bryant, Amiee Cords, Errol Daniels, David Farraday, Robert Jones, Amy Kisz, Franz Lerch, Todd O’Donnell, Jeff Palmer, Larry Roberts, Larry Sassa, Jeremy Smith, Stuart Toomey, Douglas Tillett, and Jim Van Cleave, and Marilyn Young.
+President Douglas Tillett called the meeting to order at 6:35 p.m.
+Directors present for the meeting were Doug Alred, Jane Alred, Nicole Andress, Christy Astorga, Bonnie Brooks, James Bryant, Amiee Cords, Errol Daniels, David Farraday, Robert Jones, Amy Kisz, Todd O’Donnell, Jeff Palmer, Larry Roberts, Larry Sassa, Jeremy Smith, Douglas Tillett, Jim Van Cleave, and Marilyn Young.
 Will Dunlap, Dennis Harrison, Franz Lerch, Sean McCormack, Paul Smith, and Stuart Toomey were absent.

 Bicycle and Pedestrian Counter (Fuller Warren) – Larry Roberts spoke about the interest for another Eco Counter.
 It will probably come down to cost estimates if the board wants to get involved in this project.
-He mentioned that the city and FDOT are interested in adding another bicycle and pedestrian eco counter to the Fuller Warren overpass and shared use path.
+He mentioned that the city and FDOT are interested in adding another bicycle and pedestrian eco counter to the Fuller Warren Shared Use Path.

 Community & Public Relations